Hosting apprentices and trainees can build long-term capability—but only if the placement is well supported.

 Do we need a formal plan?

 You don’t need bureaucracy—but you do need clarity.
 A simple 30-day onboarding plan prevents most early issues.
+One page that names the supervisor, the first-week tasks and the check-in points is usually enough to make a real difference.

 What’s the fastest way to reduce drop-offs?

 Improve day-1 onboarding and supervisor support, then measure early attrition and fix the top 2 causes.
+Tracking why people leave in the first month tells you where to put your effort, rather than guessing.

 Next step